An American Woman in Kashmir

 It’s mid September, 2006, and in the first week of October I will travel to Pakistan occupied Kashmir (known officially as Azad Jammu and Kashmir or, simply, AJK).
 I’ve raised money for the victims of the October 8, 2005 earthquake and at last, nearly one year later, the Pakistani/Kashmiri political climate has calmed down enough so I can go there to distribute it.

-One of the tenets of our non-profit organization, Kashmir Family Aid, is that we will make sure donations are given to deserving people and we can only be sure that will happen if I am the one to personally hand them out.
+I want to make sure donations are actually delivered to deserving people and can only be sure that will happen if I am the one to personally hand them out.
 This means my efforts are hands-on, with regular trips half way around the world.

 But this time, as I prepare to pay for airfare, something grips me and I tell my wife Linda there is something on my mind and I want to lay it out for her in a pragmatic way, without sounding like I have something to sell.
 I am thinking she should consider accompanying me.
 As usual, Kashmir Family Aid will pay none of the travel costs: I will pay all expenses, airfare and otherwise, out of my own pocket.
 We will leave in two weeks.
 I tell her we would be in Muzaffarabad, the capital of AJK and the epicenter of the quake, for the one year anniversary ceremonies on October 8th.
 President Musharraf will speak.
 Then we would spend a week in the region personally distributing the $20,000 I had raised.
 The money would go to widows, destitute women and schools in Muzaffarabad and in remote areas.

-Beyond the Hell of the quake’s immediate devastation and the wicked aftershocks, Azad Kashmir is 100% Muslim and for a westerner of Judeo-Christian descent, a powerful argument could be made that it is not a good place to visit.
+Beyond the Hell of the quake’s immediate devastation and the wicked aftershocks, Pakistan and Azad Kashmir are 98% Muslim and for a westerner of Judeo-Christian descent, a powerful argument could be made that it is not a good place to visit.
 There are Jihad training camps throughout the region.
 There is the Pakistan/India border dispute; what Bill Clinton called the most dangerous border conflict in the world.
 Pakistan, India and China are all involved and each is a nuclear power.
 Stories of male dominance and female subservience emanate from that side of the world, twelve time zones removed from America’s west coast.
 By any gauge, Pakistan and AJK are not tourist destinations for westerners.
-Linda knows this.
-She’s watched me travel there and return and she’s seen the emotional throes that I’ve gone through as I deal with all of that.
+Linda knows this as she’s watched me go back and forth.

 But I tell her it is the opportunity of a lifetime and if she goes there she will never be the same.
-With a neutral demeanor, I say that, yes, there are risks but that I will be there with her and with us will be my Pakistani and Kashmiri friends who will watch over us.
-Also, on my previous visit I made political friends and we will carry around a certain immunity.
-Unlike my first visit 11 months before when I was not so covertly shadowed by two Pakistani Intelligence agents, we will be people who officially are not to be bothered.
+With a neutral demeanor, I say that, yes, there are risks but that I will be there with her and we will be with my Pakistani and Kashmiri friends who will watch over us.
+And unlike last time when I was shadowed by two Pakistani Intelligence agents, I have made political friends and we will carry around a certain immunity.

 And, an upside: she should know that there are women in Kashmir whom we will help who have never laid eyes on a western woman; that there will be silent yet powerful woman-to-woman bonds made despite the cultural and language barriers.
 And I tell her the children will do nothing less than steal your heart.
 Trust me, I tell her.